 Research shows that the prime time to learn a new language is from the ages of 0-6.
 But just because you may be past your PRIME doesn’t mean that you should throw in the towel.

 I was raised speaking English and French at home.
 I learned those two from the start.
 But I didn’t start learning Spanish until I was in my 20’s.
-People understand what I am trying to get across anyways.
+People understand what I am trying to get across anyway.

 Kids Have Some Benefits, But Us Oldies Can Do It Too

 The benefit kids have is that their brains are like sponges, making absorbing a new language easier.
 But studies have shown that learning a new language in adulthood helps “exercise” the brain, strengthens the memory and allows you to be more mentally flexible.
 Who wouldn’t want that!
 And that’s on top of being really cool because you can converse in more than one language!

 A second benefit: Children lack inhibitions.
 THIS IS HUGE!

 Something I came across a lot teaching ESL (English as a Second Language) is that as children get older and become adults, they become more self-conscious.
 More afraid of making a mistake and looking like a fool.
 This would slow their learning process because they would be too afraid to practice what they had learned.

 YOU HAVE TO LEAVE THAT SELF-CONSCIOUSNESS AT THE DOOR!

 You will make mistakes.
 A lot of them.
 Your vocabulary will sound childish for a while.
 You won’t pronounce things right, not to mention the nightmare of conjugations.
 Be prepared to look like a fool.
 But it’s perfectly OK to not be perfect.
 Because, like I tell our girls, you can’t fault someone for putting the effort in to learn a new language.